tabularelf/Architect/README.md

 # Architect v0.5.0
- A mini set of build scripts that allow multiple build script execution in GameMaker.
+ A build tool that allow multiple build script execution in GameMaker.

 ## Why does this exist?
 A bit of back peddling.
 GameMaker has recently introduced a way for batch/shell files to be executed while the project is being compiled, in 2 separate stages.